latest from the magazine

 Beauregard has crafted a book that can be seen as an assemblage in itself, both in narrative style (a set of interlocking essays) and content.
-The autor proposes an utilization of ANT that is compelling because it is prudent and contextualized, even if a dialogue with Latour´s work takes place throughout the book.
+The author proposes a utilization of ANT that is compelling because it is prudent and contextualized, even if a dialogue with Latour's work takes place throughout the book.

 Such contextualization means that ANT works in Planning Matter in symbiosis with an elegant and magisterial synthesis of various elements in the history of planning theory (communicative turn, Marxist political economy) and major social science scholars (inter alia, Dewey, Young, Walzer, Healey, Friedmann).

 Ultimately, Beauregard's intent is to reformulate and enhance the modernist planning project as he proposes to see planners as both craftsmen of good ideas (by gathering knowledge, people and material things) and public intellectuals.